 Instead?
 Do what needs to be done but pay attention to the food being consumed and why, she suggests.
 The more athletes serve their bodies’ needs while being aware of what they’re eating, the more skilled they will become in selecting the best food in the best quantities for themselves as individuals.

-Reduce Binge Eating and Stressing over Food Choices
+Reduce Binge Eating & Stressing over Food Choices

 A common complaint that Williams hears from athletes is that they feel they “miss out” on eating foods they enjoy.
 This, she says, can result in binge eating or dangerous yo-yo dieting.